Norderstedt: History

-Norderstedt was created by the merger of four villages on 1 January 1970: the villages of Friedrichsgabe and Garstedt, both belonging to the district Pinneberg, and the villages of Glashütte and Harksheide, both belonging to the district Stormarn.
-The newly created city was assigned to the district Segeberg.
+Norderstedt was created by the merger of four villages on 1 January 1970: the villages of Friedrichsgabe and Garstedt, both belonging to the Pinneberg district, and the villages of Glashütte and Harksheide, both belonging to the Stormarn district.
+The newly created city was assigned to the Segeberg district.

 Location

-The city hall of Norderstedt is located at 53°42′29″N 9°59′37″E. Norderstedt is the southernmost city of district Segeberg, bordering with Hamburg in the south and forms part of Hamburg agglomeration.
+The city hall of Norderstedt is located at 53°42′29″N 9°59′37″E. Norderstedt is the southernmost city of Segeberg district, bordering with Hamburg in the south and forms part of Hamburg agglomeration.

 Transport and logistics

 Norderstedt is served by the Autobahn (federal motorway) A 7/E 45 via exit number 23 Hamburg-Schnelsen-Nord (Norderstedt-Süd), located on Hamburg territory, in the southwest, and exit number 21 Quickborn in the northwest.
 Major thoroughfares are the federal highways B 432 in west-east and B 433 in north-south directions.

 The closest airport is that of Hamburg (IATA airport code HAM), whose runway 33 extends across the state border into Norderstedt.

 Norderstedt does not have a Deutsche Bahn railway station.
-A north-south railway service with commuter trains runs between Ulzburg Süd in the north and Norderstedt Mitte in the south.
-Norderstedt Mitte is also the northern terminus of the Hamburg underground line U 1.
+However, the north-south AKN railway line A2 operated by AKN Eisenbahn, which runs between Ulzburg Süd in the north and Norderstedt Mitte in the south, services the city.
+Norderstedt Mitte is also the northern terminus of the Hamburg underground/subway line U1 and an interchange point for a variety of busses.
 Travel time from Hamburg Central Station to Norderstedt Mitte is 40 minutes.
-The other two stations of the U 1 line in the city of Norderstedt are Richtweg and Garstedt.
+The other two stations of the U1 line in the city of Norderstedt are Richtweg and Garstedt.

 Norderstedt is covered by the postal codes 22844, 22846, 22848, 22850 and 22851.
-The UN LOCODE abbreviation for Norderstedt is DENOT.
+The UN/LOCODE abbreviation for Norderstedt is DENOT.